 Congenital Hepatic Fibrosis

-Primary Hyperammonemia of Adult Horses
+Primary Hyperammonemia in Adult Horses

 The liver is often small, with a smooth surface, and normal in color and texture.
 Microscopically, the hepatocytes are small.
 Portal veins in the triads may be small or absent.
 Hepatic arteries are often prominent and multiple.

-Hyperammonemia of Morgan Foals
+Hyperammonemia in Morgan Foals